18F/joining-18f/_positions/18F-consulting.md

 work with will be the heroes.

 We are a startup with an emerging, changeable culture inside a huge, crusty, entrenched organization.
-It will be frustrating sometimes.
+It'll be frustrating sometimes.

 Things happen: states sue the federal government to stop programs;
 Congress changes its mind; appropriation bills pass reallocating funds.